ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 Notifying and loops
 -------------------

-Tasks can use loops to notify handlers, this is particularly useful when combined with variables to trigger multiple dynamic notifications.
+Tasks can use loops to notify handlers.
+This is particularly useful when combined with variables to trigger multiple dynamic notifications.

 .. code-block:: yaml